Pathologists’ Assistant

 About the Program

-The School of Biomedical Sciences and Professional Studies offers the Master of Science in Pathologists' Assistant (PathA).
-The pathologists' assistant is an intensely trained allied health professional who provides anatomic pathology services under the direction and supervision of a pathologist.
+The Graduate School of Biomedical Sciences and Professional Studies offers the Master of Science in Pathologists' Assistant (PathA) program.
+A pathologists' assistant is an intensely trained allied health professional who provides anatomic pathology services under the direction and supervision of a pathologist.
 Pathologists' assistants interact with pathologists in the same manner that physicians' assistants carry out their duties under the direction of physicians in surgical and medical practice.

-The PathA program offers students the opportunity to train in the highly specialized field of anatomic pathology.
-This two-year, full-time program begins in May of each year.
-The first year is comprised of the instructional portion of the program supplemented by pathology laboratory exposure.
-The second year of the program is composed of several hospital-based clinical rotations offering progressively responsible experience in autopsy and surgical pathology.
-These rotations are supplemented with informal classroom education.
+The PathA program at Drexel University College of Medicine offers traditional and nontraditional students the opportunity to train in the highly specialized field of anatomic pathology and earn a Master of Science degree.
+The two-year, full-time program begins in May of each year.
+The first year is the didactic portion of the program, supplemented by laboratory exposure.
+The second year is the clinical education portion of the program, composed of several hospital-based rotations offering progressively responsible experience in autopsy pathology, forensic pathology, pediatric pathology and surgical pathology.
+These rotations are supplemented with informal classroom education and examinations conducted monthly at the University.

 Program Accreditation

-The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS): NAACLS, in conjunction with the AAPA, has established national standards for pathologists' assistant training programs.
+The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS): NAACLS, in conjunction with the American Association of Pathologist' Assistants, has established national standards for pathologists' assistant educational programs.
 The standards include both didactic coursework and clinical experiences necessary to properly educate a pathologists' assistant.
-The Master of Science in Pathologists' Assistant program at the Drexel University College of Medicine is accredited by NAACLS.
+The Master of Science in Pathologists' Assistant program at Drexel University College of Medicine is accredited by NAACLS.
 Visit the NAACLS website for more information about the professional activities of this organization.

 Professional Certification